Car Rental in Vilnius (2026) - Driving Guide & Best Rates

 Helpful Tips

-Vilnius Airport has international rental agencies in the arrivals hall, offering convenient pickup for visitors, while city center locations may provide competitive rates from local companies - compare options based on your arrival point and itinerary.
+Vilnius Airport has major international rental agencies in the arrivals hall, offering convenient pickup for visitors, while city center locations may provide better rates - compare options through booking widgets for current availability and pricing.

 Winter driving in Vilnius requires winter tires (mandatory November-March) and extra caution on cobblestone streets in the Old Town, which become extremely slippery when wet or icy.

-Lithuanian traffic police conduct regular document checks and have zero tolerance for alcohol (0.04% limit) - always carry your driver's license, vehicle registration, insurance documents, and be aware that fines must often be paid on the spot or at a bank.
+Police conduct regular traffic enforcement including speed cameras and document checks - ensure you carry your driver's license, vehicle registration, and proof of insurance at all times, as fines must often be paid on the spot or within a short period.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners